1970s South Bronx building fires

-The 1970s South Bronx building fires, sometimes referred to as simply the Bronx fires, were a series of fires that severely damaged the South Bronx, destroying more than 80 percent of the buildings in the area.
-Nearly ten years of continuous fires burned throughout the South Bronx.
-Though unmatched in their scope, these fires were part of the high rates of fire and arson afflicting cities nationwide during the 1970s.
+The 1970s South Bronx building fires, often referred to as simply the Bronx fires, were a series of fires that severely damaged the South Bronx and destroyed more than 80% of the buildings in the area.
+The Bronx fires were the most damaging case of the high rates of fire and arson afflicting cities across America during the 1970s.

-While most of the fires were the result of arson by landlords recruiting Bronx residents to start fires, the South Bronx fires were not a singular, coordinated event.
-Rather, the fires were the product of dozens of social and economic factors: redlining and disinvestment, the economic crises of the 1970s, a newly available property insurance program, poor fiscal management by the city of New York, decades of housing segregation, budget cuts targeted towards poor communities, and the overcrowding of under-funded areas due to gentrification and displacement all set up the conditions that fueled fires and the feeble state response.
+Most fires were the result of arson, usually caused by landlords recruiting Bronx residents to start them, but the South Bronx fires were not a singular, coordinated event; rather, the fires were the result of multiple socioeconomic factors and trends spanning several decades.
+These factors included but were not limited to redlining and housing segregation, the economic crises of the 1970s, newly available property insurance programs, poor fiscal management by the city of New York, budget cuts targeted towards poor communities, the overcrowding of already-neglected areas due to gentrification, and many others.